Rafale Jet Purchase Deal: All You Need To Know About It

 On the other hand, the Anil Ambani-led Reliance Defence Limited has threatened to sue the opposition party.
 Reliance Defence has called the allegations baseless and unfounded and asked the party to correct its facts or to face legal action.

-The Reliance Defence has warned of legal action against the opposition if it does not withdraw the allegations.
+The Reliance Defence has warned of legal action against the government if it does not withdraw the allegations.
 According to a report by the NDTV, the company said in a statement that, “Government policy issued on 24 June 2016 allows for 49% FDI in the Defence Sector under the automatic route without any prior approval.
 No approvals from the Union Cabinet or the CCS was required for the formation of the aforesaid Joint Venture company under the automatic route.”

 Arguments by the ruling party